jsageryd/rdesktop_fix/README.markdown

 Disclaimer
 ------------------
-I take no responsibility for this program should it cause any harm.
+I take no responsibility for this should it cause any harm.